RobbieRotten/obsidian/content/UTS Law Notes/Contract Notes.md

         - Customer is obliged to pay.
   - SUBSTANTIAL PERFORMANCE: DIVISIBLE CONTRACTS
     - Steele v Tardiani (1946) 72 CLR 386
-      - ‘But it can hardly be denied that the consideration which the employees were to give for the remuneration is firewood cut according to contract and, so to speak, only those billets or sticks can be counted which qualify by substantial or reasonable compliance with the specifications.
+      - 'But it can hardly be denied that the consideration which the employees were to give for the remuneration is firewood cut according to contract and, so to speak, only those billets or sticks can be counted which qualify by substantial or reasonable compliance with the specifications.
-      - In this sense the terms of remuneration are “entire”, or, in other words, each divisible application of the contract is entire and is only satisfied by performance, not partial, but substantially complete.’
+      - In this sense the terms of remuneration are "entire", or, in other words, each divisible application of the contract is entire and is only satisfied by performance, not partial, but substantially complete.'
 (401, Dixon J)
   - ASSESSING SUBSTANTIAL PERFORMANCE
     - Cordon v Lesdor [2010] NSWSC 1073
       - [169] ...
-Whatever is the test for “substantial completion”, it must at least encompass that the works said to have been completed substantially are reasonably fit for their contemplated occupation and use.
+Whatever is the test for "substantial completion", it must at least encompass that the works said to have been completed substantially are reasonably fit for their contemplated occupation and use.
 (McDougall J)
     - ACN 002 804 702 (Formerly Brooks Building) v McDonald [2009] NSWSC 610
       - [110] ...
 It is relevant to ask what work would need to be done to bring about complete performance; what would be the cost of that work; and what would be the value of that work as a proportion of the contract price?
       - But that is not the only enquiry.
 It is also relevant to ask how significant is the breach and did the owner receive substantially the whole of the benefit which the contract was intended to provide?
 (White J)
     - Bolton v Mahadeva [1972] 1 WLR 1009
-      - Bolton agreed to install a central heating system in Mahadeva’s home for £560.
+      - Bolton agreed to install a central heating system in Mahadeva's home for £560.
-      - It didn’t heat the home well and emitted unpleasant fumes.
+      - It didn't heat the home well and emitted unpleasant fumes.
       - It would have cost £174 to fix: 30% of the contract price.
-        - ‘If a central heating system when installed is such that it does not heat the house adequately and is such, further, that fumes are given out, so as to make living rooms uncomfortable, and if the putting right of those defects is not something which can be done by some slight amendment of the system, then I think that the contract is not substantially performed.’
+        - 'If a central heating system when installed is such that it does not heat the house adequately and is such, further, that fumes are given out, so as to make living rooms uncomfortable, and if the putting right of those defects is not something which can be done by some slight amendment of the system, then I think that the contract is not substantially performed.'
 (1014, Cairns LJ)
-        - ‘It is not merely that so very much of the work was shoddy, but it is the general ineffectiveness of it for its primary purpose that leads me to that conclusion.’
+        - 'It is not merely that so very much of the work was shoddy, but it is the general ineffectiveness of it for its primary purpose that leads me to that conclusion.'
 (1015, Sachs LJ)

     - SUMMARY
       - Entire Contract vs Divisible Contract